UKWgenommedizin/clinTALL/README.md

 ## 1. Running clinTALL

-A minimal version (pretrained gene expression only model) of clinTALL is available as a [webapp](http://ec2-23-20-191-10.compute-1.amazonaws.com/).
+A minimal version of clinTALL is available as a [webapp](http://ec2-23-20-191-10.compute-1.amazonaws.com/).

 clinTALL is controlled via a single YAML configuration file (config.yaml) that defines which tasks to run, where data is located, and how models are trained and evaluated.